-Failure to comply with this on -line rule shall result in the offending team being given written notification on the first occasion, a 2 point deduction on the second occasion, and 2 point deduction on the 3rd and each subsequent occasion.
+Failure to comply with this rule shall result in the offending team being given a 1 point deduction if the scores are not posted by midnight and a further 1 point deduction if the full result is not posted by 8pm as above.

-If the correct FULL Result details are not LOADED within 7 days of issue of the notification or deduction, this will trigger a further 2 point deduction and a £25 fine.
+If the correct FULL Result details are not LOADED within 7 days of issue of the notification of deduction of points, this will trigger a further 2 point deduction and a £25 fine.
 The LMC will governance on a case by case basis

 Junior League matches –

 westmorlandcricketleague.play-cricket.com no later than Tuesday noon following the play by week.

 If no result sheet is received within the allotted time, (as per senior rules) a £10 fine will be issued and the Results Secretary will award 0 points to the HOME team, and the MAXIMUM points to the AWAY team and publish the fact.
 Any objections to the decision must reach the Result Secretary within 14 days (as in senior rules), or the points recorded will stand.